40 Lessons I've Learned at 40: Nuggets of life, love and spiritual wisdom

 At the time that I’m writing this, it’s the eve of my 40th birthday and I’m comfortably installed on the colourfully embroidered couch at the La Tica Lodge in Costa Rica - Rum Poppe in one hand, computer on my lap.
 In this peaceful moment, I can look back on my life so far with a sense of wonder at the medley of strife, triumphs, grief, joy, traumas and blessings that have led me here.

-I am eternally indebted to my teachers and mentors, in particular Lisa Lajoie and Nicholas Hoare, both of whom have believed in me since the day they met me and have taught me some of my life's biggest lessons.
+I am eternally indebted to my teachers and mentors, in particular Lisa Lajoie and Nicholas Hoare, both of whom have believed in me since the day we met and have taught me some of my life's biggest lessons.

 Many of these lessons I’m still learning and integrating.
 Living well is both available in every moment and it is the journey of a lifetime!